Protecting AWS Access with SGNL

 • Deny: If no policies provide a decision for an access request, SGNL will respond to the access request with a Deny decision

-• This is likely your Okta user’s email address or login name.
+• This is likely your user’s email address or login name.
 This should be in the format of the Principal ID of the user that will request access to the Protected System.

 7. You’ll also need to define the identifiers for the types of Assets that you are looking to protect